Southmead Hospital: Early history

 The hospital originated in 1902, when the Barton Regis Poor Law Union opened a new workhouse.
 The Barton Regis Union had been obliged to open a new workhouse when it lost its urban areas, and with them its workhouse at Eastville, to Bristol in 1897.
 An innovation in the new workhouse at Southmead was that in a separate building it included an infirmary, with 28 beds for the sick and provision for three nurses.

 By 1911, there were 520 beds.
 During the First World War, the Memorial Wing at Bristol Royal Infirmary together with Southmead Hospital were requisitioned by the War Office to create the 2nd Southern General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.
 The facilities reverted to a workhouse in the early 1920s and were then greatly extended to accommodate all the sick.
 In 1924, the Southmead Infirmary was built and was later renamed Southmead Hospital.

-Notable former medical staff include Geoffrey Tovey, serologist and founder of the UK Transplant Service, which was formed in 1972 and was initially based at the hospital.
+Notable former medical staff include Grace M Westbrook, matron from 1958, who was the first practising nurse to be elected chair of the Staff Side of the Nurses and Midwives Whitley Council, and Geoffrey Tovey, serologist and founder of the UK Transplant Service, which was formed in 1972 and was initially based at the hospital.

 Brunel building

 In 2005, a major expansion was planned which included moving most services from Frenchay Hospital to the Southmead site, with Frenchay being downgraded to a Community Hospital.
 Full approval for the project was given by the NHS South West board in January 2009.
 A new building, which was designed by the Building Design Partnership and built by Carillion at a cost of £430 million, was procured under a Private Finance Initiative contract in 2010.
 The scheme brought all departments and services together under one roof.
-Called the Brunel building, after Bristol engineer Isambard Kingdom Brunel, it would have 800 beds, 24 operating theatres, patient gardens, a public square, a helipad and visitors' multi-storey car park.
+Called the Brunel building, it would have 800 beds, 24 operating theatres, patient gardens, a public square, a helipad and visitors' multi-storey car park.